How to Start an LLC in Virginia in 8 Steps

 An LLC can elect to be taxed as a C-corporation or S-corporation by filing the appropriate paperwork with the Internal Revenue Service (IRS).
 An LLC that elects to be taxed as a C-corporation will pay Virginia corporate tax and federal corporate tax.

 As we mentioned above, Virginia LLCs with employees must withhold payroll taxes from their employees’ wages and pay unemployment taxes.
 A portion of unemployment taxes goes to the federal government, and a portion goes to the state.

-One last step for forming an LLC in Virginia: Comply with federal requirements.
-An LLC with employees or multiple owners, or an LLC that elects to be taxed as a corporation will need a federal employer identification number (EIN).
+First, if your LLC has employees or multiple owners, or you’re an LLC that elects to be taxed as a corporation, you’ll need a federal employer identification number (EIN).

-Virginia LLC owners must pay federal self-employment taxes to cover social security and Medicare obligations.
-If you have employees, you must also withhold social security and Medicare taxes from your employees’ paychecks and report them to the federal government.
+Additionally, Virginia LLC owners must pay federal self-employment taxes to cover social security and Medicare obligations.
+Moreover, as we mentioned above, if you have employees, you must also withhold social security and Medicare taxes from your employees’ paychecks and report them to the federal government.
 There’s also an employer share of these taxes that goes to the federal government.

 Lastly, Virginia LLCs with employees have to pay federal unemployment taxes under the Federal Unemployment Tax Act (FUTA tax).
 Fortunately, paying state unemployment taxes on time reduces your federal responsibility.

 By following these steps, you should be able to fairly quickly and easily form an LLC in Virginia.
 If you still have some outstanding questions about the process, however, we have answers:

 How much does it cost to start an LLC in Virginia?